yasmimc/mywallet-backend/README.md

 Launches the test runner in the interactive watch mode.

-### Deployment
+## Deployment

-This api is deployed on Heroku, you can visit it by accessing this [url](https://gratibox-project.herokuapp.com/).
+This api is deployed on Heroku, you can visit it by accessing this [url](https://mywallet-project.herokuapp.com/).

+## Routes

+### POST /sign-up
+Recives a JSON with name, email and password.
+The name must be greater than 3 caracters, the email must be valid and the password must have at least 8 characters, containing number, special character, upper and lower case letters.

+### POST /sign-in
+Receives a JSON with email and password and returns a Bearer token if login is successful.

+### GET /transactions
+Receives a header authorization with a valid Bearer token.

+### POST /transactions
+Receives a JSON with userId, type, value and description.
+Besides that, receives a header authorization with a valid Bearer token.